-A similar argument was used by \cite{stallard:2008ys} who showed that there is no conditional unbiased estimator for the effect of treatment A from a sample that was first used to select treatment A over B, i.e.\ conditioning on the fact that the sample effect of treatment A was larger than that of treatment B.

-\section{Bayesian Bias Correction}
+\section{Bayesian bias correction}

-\subsection{Prior Specification}
+\subsection{Prior specification}

-The possible available prior information for genome-wide association studies is diverse, for example, results from previous genome-wide linkage analyses and/or candidate studies and/or biological evidence of the SNPs.
-However, one common theme is the anticipated low power of the GWA studies and the well acknowledged fact that an apparent significantly associated SNP could be a false positive \citep{Ioannidis:2009ys}.
-Thus, the performance of the proposed Bayesian methods is assessed in this context, although the practical implementation of the methods could be study specific depending on the available prior.
+The possible available prior information for genome-wide association studies (GWAS) is diverse due to, for example, results from previous genome-wide linkage analyses or candidate studies, or biological evidence on the SNPs.
+One common theme, however, is the anticipated low power of the GWAS and the well-acknowledged fact that an apparent significantly associated SNP could be a false positive [\citet{Ioannidis2009ys}].
+Thus, the performance of the proposed Bayesian methods is assessed in this context, although the practical implementation of the methods could be study specific depending on the type of the available prior.